 For procedures and processes: Use a flow chart to record the different stages, and the decision-making process that you will need to work through.

-For summarising different documents or sources: Make a list of they key points; use prose or linear notes to add any of your own commentary; you could then record how these points link up using a ‘mind map’ or a diagram.
+For summarising different documents or sources: Make a list of the key points and use prose or linear notes to add any of your own commentary.
+You could then record how these points link up using a ‘mind map’ or a diagram.

 For recording how a piece of equipment works: Use an image or diagram to record details of each part.
 It doesn’t matter if you can’t draw well, as long as you understand it.

-"I’d advise new students to make sure they’re taking good notes because they’re invaluable at revision times.
-Remember you can use colour or other visual aids to enhance notes especially if you’re a person that finds it hard to learn from these.
-Shorter note cards can be really effective for some people; but try to produce these early as they take a long time to make during a revision period."
+"Make sure you're taking good notes because they’re invaluable at revision times.
+You can use colour or other visual aids to enhance notes - especially if you’re a person that finds it hard to learn from these.
+Shorter note cards can be really effective for some people; but try to produce these early as they take a long time to make during a revision period"